JAlcocerT/JAlcocerT/content/blog/outro-browsers.md

 ### Other notable web automation tools

+I was using Selenium some time ago to help me download some reports automatically from an internal tool and then get their csv processed with [R language](https://jalcocert.github.io/JAlcocerT/useful-r-stuff/).

+But there are few others you could have a look to:

 | Tool         | Pros                                          | Limitations                            |
 |--------------|-----------------------------------------------|---------------------------------------|
 | Selenium     | Supports many languages and browsers, huge community, strong integration with CI/CD | Complex setup, slower, maintenance overhead, mobile testing limited |